 aid applicants are randomly selected for verification as required

 by the Department of Education.
 If selected for verification,

-the student must provide additional information (e.g.: federal
+the student must provide additional documentation (e.g.: federal

 income tax return or W-2s) before financial aid can be awarded.

-from all classes during the first 60% of the academic term will
+withdraw from all classes during the first 60% of the academic

-be subject to repayment terms as outlined by the Department of
+term will be subject to repayment terms as outlined by the Department

 it is the student’s responsibility to repay all funds due.